z-bingo/kernel-prediction-networks-PyTorch/README.md

 ## How to use this repo?

-Firstly, you can clone this repo. including train and test codes, and download pretrained model at [https://drive.google.com/open?id=1Xnpllr1dinAU7BIN21L3LkEP5AqMNWso](https://drive.google.com/open?id=1Xnpllr1dinAU7BIN21L3LkEP5AqMNWso).
+Firstly, you can clone this repo. including train and test codes.
+Download pretrained model for grayscale images at [https://drive.google.com/open?id=1Xnpllr1dinAU7BIN21L3LkEP5AqMNWso](https://drive.google.com/open?id=1Xnpllr1dinAU7BIN21L3LkEP5AqMNWso), and for color images at [https://drive.google.com/file/d/1Il-n7un_u8wWizjQ5ZKQ5hns7S27b0HW/view?usp=sharing](https://drive.google.com/file/d/1Il-n7un_u8wWizjQ5ZKQ5hns7S27b0HW/view?usp=sharing).

 The repo. supports multiple GPUs to train and validate, and the default setting is multi-GPUs.
 In other words, the pretrained model is obtained by training on multi-GPUs.